G-Gowtham/ARIS/README.md

 * Aris-executable      --- portable Windows executable application (click aris.bat to run)

-* ARIS-model           --- 3d model of the Hardware case for our Module
+* Aris-model           --- 3d model of the Hardware case for our Module

 * Aris-node            --- aris node module's code